 More information regarding the setup of SQL audits for databases can be found in the following article: Various techniques to audit SQL Server databases

-This information is stored in the Database Mails object so we will show how to collect it from there using SQL Server Management studio.
+This information is stored in the Database Mail object so we will show how to collect it from there using SQL Server Management studio.

 The Database Mail configuration wizard will be opened.
 To access current configuration select the Manage Database Mail accounts and profiles, then click the Next button: